MarchRory/liushi-cli/README.md

 liushi-cli create <project-name> [options]
 ```

-# tempalte list
+# Tempalte List
 - [v3-ts-tailwind-template](https://github.com/liushi-cli/v3-ts-tailwind-template): Vue3 + TypeScript + Pinia + TailwindCSS + Eslint + Prettier + axios

-# where the templates are?
+# Where the templates are?
 For the convenience of management, I store them all in this organization, [see here](https://github.com/orgs/liushi-cli/repositories)

-# current feature
+# Current feature
 - show help
 - template list, version list
 - create project depends on a specific version of template you choose

-# next version
+# Next version
 - Refact if necessary
 - More comprehensive options